zunayedology/Springly/README.md

 # SPRINGLY
-A demo Spring Boot application with authentication.
+A Spring Boot application with JWT Authentication.

 ### Technologies